Working in the terminal

 Print text back to the terminal (echo)

-To print anything to the terminal simply type echo
+To print anything to the terminal simply type echo followed by the text you want

 to print.

-now appears in the terminal.
+echo HelloThe text Hello now appears in the terminal.

-is echoed back to the terminal as the result of executing the
+HelloNote that Hello is echoed back to the terminal as the result of executing the

-command before the shell prints the next command prompt.
+echo Hello command before the shell prints the next command prompt.

 Shell variables